Bishop Visitor Logo

 –Lake Sabrina–

-At report time we had 5 pontoon boats and 13 motorboats available for rent.
-We also have Kayaks, a canoe and NEW TO SABRINA Stand Up PADDLE BOARDS for rent!!!
-Reservations are highly recommended and can be made online at www.lakesabrinaboats.com
+At report time we had 5 pontoon boats and 10 motorboats available for rent.
+We also have kayaks, a canoe and stand-up PADDLE BOARDS for rent!!!
+Reservations are highly recommended and can be made online so click here or visit www.LakeSabrinaBoats.com.

 –South Lake–